Timing

 When can inspections be done?

-You can make an appointment for a time that fits your schedule – in the early morning, during the day or on a weekend.
-But first, you have to prepare your property and have a water meter installed.
+You can make an appointment for a time that fits your schedule – in the early morning, during the day, Monday - Friday during regular business hours, but first you have to prepare your property and have a water meter installed.

 What will happen during the inspection?